1337jazz/microtraining-git/README.md

 pick 5817334 Add credit to Colt Steele in README
 ```

 Note that **I don't actually change the commit message here**.
-I'm just telling git want I want to do, to each commit, and I can queue up several commands.
+I'm just telling git what I want to do, to each commit, and I can queue up several commands.
 In this case when I save and close my editor, another instance of my editor will immediately open:

 ```
 I added project files